avvon/avvon/README.md

 ### Random Projects!
-My github is kind of just a dump of projects right now!!!!
+My github is kind of just a dump of (broken and bad) projects right now!!!!
 Pretty awesome.